onusai/get-booru-tags/README.md

 3. Copy them
 4. To use the tags with stable/waifu diffusion
     * Go https://beta.openai.com/tokenizer and paste the tags
-    * Remove less important tags until you have around 80 tokens (sd allows up to 77, but this tockenizer isnt accurate)
+    * Remove less important tags until you have around 80 tokens (sd allows up to 77, but this tokenizer isnt accurate)
     * Copy your trimmed tags into stable/waifu diffusion
     * Note: it appears underscores and commas are not neccessary to get good results, so they are ommited by default.
 If you wish to add them, edit the script and set these variables to false: `remove_commas`, `remove_underscores`, `remove_parentheses`